awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 + Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

 ### Creating the resources

+Create an Amazon S3 bucket with 5-7 PPE images.
+These images are read by the Lambda function.

 Create an Amazon DynamoDB table named **Gear** with a key named **id**.
 For information about creating an Amazon DynamoDB table, see [https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html).